amandakann/kursplansanalys/Kursanalyspipeline/README.md

   used.
 If neither is specified, the default is to ignore the level information.

-**Step 3**: Step three adds part-of-speech tags and can also correct spelling errors at the same time.
-The options `-s` (correct spelling errors) and `-ns` (ignore spelling errors) can be used.
-The default behavior is to ignore spelling errors.
-The options `-sendAll` and `-sendEach` can be used to specify if a separate call should be made to the Granska API server with each goal text or all texts for a course should be sent at once.
-Sending everything at once is typically faster, but if you have many courses were some but not all goals overlap it can be faster to deal with one goal at a time.The option `-cache` can be used to store results locally, which makes later calls on the same courses or courses with similar goals much faster.
+**Step 3**: Step three adds part-of-speech tags and phrase structure.
+This step uses an online API for part-of-speech tagging Swedish text, so it requires an Internet connection.
+The part-of-speech tagging can take quite a long time if there is a lot of text to tag, for example around 20 minutes for one year worth of courses.

 **Step 4**: Step four needs a reference to a file with Bloom verbs and the levels for the Bloom verbs for Swedish, and another file for English.
-If no filenames are given, the files are assumed to be in a subfolder `data` with the names `data/bloom_revised_sv.txt` and `data/bloom_revised_en.txt`
+If no filenames are given, the files are assumed to be in a subfolder `data` with the names `data/bloom_revised_sv.txt` and `data/bloom_revised_en.txt`.
+This step can apply automatic spelling correction using an online API if the option `-s` is used.
+When using spelling correction, an Internet connection is required.
+The option `-z` can be used to write statistics and examples regarding verbs with no Bloom classification to a file.

 **Step 5**: Step five collects statistics and checks for problems/inconsistencies in the data.
 It uses a config file `step5.config` (or use option `-c <filename>` to specify a different file) to specify what data to collect and what to print.
-For some options, the same data files with Bloom verb classifications used in Step 4 is used.
+For some options, the same data files with Bloom verb classifications used in Step 4 are used.
 The files to use for Bloom data can be specified with `-b <filename>` (Swedish) and `-be <filename>` (English).
 If not specified, `data/bloom_revised_sv.txt` and `data/bloom_revised_en.txt` will be used.